thaume/thaume.github.io/_posts/2014-09-22-ember-data-mastering-async-relationships-part-2.md

 </form>
 {% endhighlight %}

 We now need to bind our newProject records properties in its corresponding input's value attribute (title, description).

-Then, in order to be able to check the users we want as `participants`, we can use 2-way data-binding and push a new property `check` on each user.
+Then, in order to be able to select the users we want as `participants`, we can use 2-way data-binding and push a new property `check` on each user.
 This is a bit lame (to do it right you might want to use components instead) but it is much simpler for this demo.

 Now that our template is ready to receive data, let's create an `action` to notify our controller that the user is submitting the form.
 This is what is happening in the `<form>` tag.
-The `{{ "{{action 'create' on='submit'" }}}}` will call the `create` action method on our controller when the form fire the `submit` event.
+The `{{ "{{action 'create' on='submit'" }}}}` will call the `create` action method on our controller (`controllers/projects/new.js`) when the form triggers the `submit` event.
 Let's see how that looks on our controller.

 ### The 'projects.new' controller